gruenewald-lab/CGsmiles/docs/source/api/overview.rst

 Alternatively, we could just have gotten the final two pairs by calling ``.resolve_all()``.

-Drawing CGSmiles
+Drawing CGsmiles
 ----------------
-It is very easy to check the correctness of a CGSmiles string by simply drawing the molecule and the mapping to the coarser level.
+It is very easy to check the correctness of a CGsmiles string by simply drawing the molecule and the mapping to the coarser level.
 Drawing molecules can be accomplished using the drawing module.